 Post-doctoral research associate/fellow position

-A three-year post-doc position is available at NutriNeuro lab in Bordeaux, France (in NutriMind team), starting in September 2021.
+A two-year post-doc position is available at NutriNeuro lab in Bordeaux, France (in NutriMind team), starting in September 2021.

-The highly motivated candidate will be involved in human approaches of the project, aiming at deciphering the human exosomal neuroinflammatory signature associated with aging, determine the role of exosomes in the mediation of cognitive decline and assess the efficacy of nutritional strategies to prevent it.
-Using experimental approaches ranging from exosome isolation, omic approaches (RNA, protein, lipid), cell culture (primary and IPSC-derived), data analysis (R software,…) and human immunohistochemistry, we will answer these questions in a rich and dynamic research environment.
+The candidate will be involved in ex vivo approaches of the project, aiming at dissecting in vitro the mechanisms of action of specific nutrients on inflammation and neuroprotection.
+This will be done by focusing on neuronal and microglial cells, using brain cell lines including primary and IPSC-derived cell cultures (human and rodent).
+Various approaches ranging from transfection, flow cytometry to omics approaches will be applied.
+In addition, the candidate will set up mouse 3D-brain organoid to increase the complexity of the model and carry out proof of concept studies based on the mechanisms identified in the project.
 We expect the candidate to be involved in all the aspects of the project, from conducting the research, mentoring students, establishing models, refining the project to writing scientific manuscripts.
 Strong social abilities are required as the team relies on very active exchanges between the members.

-– PhD with a background in cellular neurobiology (cell culture, coculture, neuronal and microglial cell cultures, cell line and primary cell culture).
+– PhD with a background in cellular neurobiology (2D and 3D cell culture, coculture, neuronal and microglial cell cultures, cell line and primary cell culture).

-– Experience in IPSCs would be greatly appreciated.
+– Experience in IPSCs and/or organoids would be greatly appreciated.

-– Experience in cell transfection, immunohistochemistry/immunofluorescence, omics’ approaches (either lipidomic or proteomic or transcriptomic).
+– Experience in cell transfection, cell sorting and flow cytometry, immunohistochemistry/immunofluorescence, omics’ approaches (either lipidomic or proteomic or transcriptomic), single-cell RNAseq experience is a plus.

 – Great motivation.